droptica/drupal-agents-md/README.md

 I need you to customize AGENTS-TEMPLATE.md for my Drupal project and save it as AGENTS.md.

 Please:
+1. First, copy AGENTS-TEMPLATE.md to AGENTS.md.
+Make ALL changes directly in AGENTS.md file, not in chat memory - this prevents losing changes.
-1. Before starting, create a temporary file named `./tmp/agents-md-tasks.md` and copy the following checklist into it.
-Use this file to track your progress by marking tasks as `[x]` when completed.
-Update this file after each major step.
+2. Create a temporary file `./tmp/agents-md-tasks.md` and copy the checklist below.
+Mark tasks as `[x]` when completed.

 --- CHECKLIST START (copy to ./tmp/agents-md-tasks.md) ---